hoangduc170803/data-engineering-zoomcamp/Week_5_Spark/Readme.md

 ## Conclusion 📈
 Apache Spark is a highly efficient framework for big data analytics, capable of handling large-scale data processing in a distributed manner.
 With its broad functionality and scalability, Spark is widely used in industries for machine learning, ETL pipelines, and real-time data processing.

-## Contact 📬
-For more information or assistance, please reach out to [your contact information].